-An opportunity exists to improve access and participation by the community in local government matters by hosting Council meetings 'in the community'.
+An opportunity exists to further build on this momentum in order to improve access and participation by the community in local government matters by hosting Briefings Sessions which occur one week before Council meetings 'in the community'.

 This could involve rotating the meetings for example, between the various primary schools, Cyril Jackson, different sporting venues, Bassendean Girl Guides and other community groups across Ashfield, Eden Hill and Bassendean.

-The impact of this is not only improving access and participation in local government matters affecting our community but also strengthening and empowering all members of our community most particularly, young people, culturally and linguistically diverse community members and other under-represented groups.
+The impact of this is not only improving access and participation in local government matters affecting our community, but also strengthening and empowering all members of our community most particularly, young people, culturally and linguistically diverse community members and other under-represented groups.

-Following meetings, community members will be asked for feedback so the Town is able to gauge interest, participation and make adjustments to the format as needed.
+Following the Briefings Sessions, community members will be asked for feedback so the Town is able to gauge interest, participation and make adjustments to the format as needed.